All in One View

 Working Software over Comprehensive Documentation

-• a whiteboard sketch of a UI workflow or domain model
+• A whiteboard sketch of a UI workflow or domain model

 Customer Collaboration over Contract Negotiation